shintaronakamura28/Data-Cleaning/README.md

 # 🧼 Insurance Data Cleaning Project 🚗💼

 Welcome to the **Insurance Data Cleaning Project**!
-This project is all about transforming messy insurance data into something clean, useful, and insightful.
-Let's dive in! 🏊‍♂️
+In this project, I conducted a comprehensive data cleaning and exploratory data analysis on a dataset provided by the New York State Department of Financial Services (DFS).
+The dataset includes information on consumer complaints against automobile insurance companies, focusing on the complaint ratios and the total number of upheld complaints over a two-year period.

 ## 📋 Project Overview